Giant Rabi splitting in metallic cluster-cavity system: Model

-\emph{The model.} To illustrate the onset of the strong coupling regime in cluster- cavity system we will focus on the metallic clusters formed by alkali atoms (Li, Na, K), as they are the most exhaustively studied from both theoretical and experimental points of view.
-The geometry of the system we consider is shown on Fig.\ref{AlkaliCluster}
+To illustrate the onset of the strong coupling regime in cluster - cavity system we will focus on the metallic clusters formed by alkali atoms (Li, Na, K), as they are the most exhaustively studied from both theoretical and experimental points of view.
+The geometry of the system we consider is shown in Fig.~\ref{AlkaliCluster}